cloudscribe/pwakit/README.md

 Documentation coming soon.

 ## Credits

+Some of the work on serviceworkers was informed by Mads Kristensen's [WebEssentials.AspNetCore.ServiceWroeker](https://github.com/madskristensen/WebEssentials.AspNetCore.ServiceWorker)

 The work on push notifications was very informed by the work of Tomasz Pęczek in his [demo app here](https://github.com/tpeczek/Demo.AspNetCore.PushNotifications), and we are using his library [Lib.Net.Http.WebPush](https://github.com/tpeczek/Lib.Net.Http.WebPush)